yast/yast-installation/doc/installer_extension.md

 for logging purpose.

 The extension package will be available for all products in the medium unless it is stated otherwise.
-In order to specify the extension package for a product, it needs to have the `extension_for_product() = <product name>` dependency.
+In order to limit the extension package to a product, it needs to have the `extension_for_product() = <product name>` dependency.
 Multiple products can be specified by having multiple dependencies, one for every product.